uvcyclotron/repokaka/design.md

 The bot's architecture fits best with the Call & Return (C&R) architecture pattern, and with the Main program with Subprogram pattern in specific.
 It is not a pure C&R architecture though, but is a hybrid, where some subprograms follow a Batch Sequential data flow architecture.
 The main thread running the bot, calls the subprograms which are independent modules to do different tasks (coverage calculation, duplicate search, and others), and then it compiles all this information returned from each module into a single structured text block.

-Crabot's architecture also belongs to repository model, data is being posted at a common platform i,e github repository page.
-It uses a push model: crabot, reviewer and deveopper can write data and is being read by the components involved.
+Crabot's architecture also belongs to repository model, data is being posted at a common platform i.e github repository page.
+It uses a push model: crabot, reviewer and developer can write data and is being read by the components involved.

 Some modules are simple subprograms, and return the information after performing some computation.
 These are :